-The Freedom of Information Act does allow for some exemptions under certain circumstances.
+The Freedom of Information Act 2000 does allow for some exemptions under certain circumstances.
 If you are dissatisfied with the response you have the right to complain.
-The first step is to request an internal review of the initial of the initial response to your request by the Council.
+The first step is to request an internal review of the response to your request by the Council.
 This process will constitute an independent review of the initial response and will give rise to a full consideration of the handling of the case, as well as the final decision.
+It will be carried out by a different person to the one who provided the initial response.
 Details of who to write to complain will be in the letter you receive.

 If, once you have been informed of the outcome of the internal review, you are still dissatisfied; you have the right to appeal to the Information Commissioner.
-We will send you details in the internal review letter or you can look on the ICO website www.ico.gov.uk
+We will send you details in the internal review letter of the ICO's address or you can look on the ICO website www.ico.org.uk

 The Freedom of Information Act 2000 aims to promote greater openness to information held by public authorities, including local authorities.
 The Act also requires public authorities to have an approved Publication Scheme which is a means of providing access to information which an authority proactively publishes.